vChavezB/uc-os3-arduino-due/README.md

 Some include directories have been made relative since the Arduino platform doesn't have an option to include directories via compiler flags easily without hacking the boards.txt and platforms.txt.
 In addition `pendSVHook` and `sysTickHook` have been implemented in `/src/uc-os3-Arduino.c`.
 These two functions are called in the cortex handlers in the Arduino Due SDK `/core/arduino/cortex_handlers.c`.

 ### Assembly extension
-Arduino IDE does not detect compile natively assembly files (.s) and only detects (.S).
+Arduino IDE does not compile natively assembly files (.s) and only detects (.S).
 Extension has been modified to uppercase (.S) to detect the sources.

 ### uc-LIB configuration